smjonas/live-command.nvim/README.md

 # live-command.nvim
 ![version](https://img.shields.io/badge/version-2.0.0-brightgreen)

 > :exclamation: Version 2.0 has been released with breaking changes!
-Please check out the [migration guide](./migrate_to_v2.md).
+Be sure to check out the [migration guide](./migrate_to_v2.md).

-Text editing in Neovim with immediate visual feedback: view the effects of any command on your buffer contents live.
-Preview macros, the `:norm` command & more!
+Text editing in Neovim with immediate visual feedback: see the effects of any command on your buffer in real-time.
+Preview macros, the `:norm` command, and more!

 ![live-command.nvim demo video](https://user-images.githubusercontent.com/40792180/235201812-adc95327-65cc-4ae4-8c2e-804853dd0c02.gif)
 <p><sub>Theme: <a href="https://github.com/folke/tokyonight.nvim">tokyonight.nvim</a></sub></p>

 ## :sparkles: Motivation and Features
-In Neovim version 0.8, the `command-preview` feature has been introduced.
+In Neovim version 0.8, the `command-preview` feature was introduced.
 Despite its name, it does not enable automatic previewing of any command.
-Instead, users must manually update the buffer text and set highlights *for each command*.
+Instead, users must manually update the buffer text and set highlights *for each command* they wish to preview.

-This plugin aims to address this issue by offering a **simple API for creating previewable commands** in Neovim.
-Simply provide the command you want to preview and live-command will do all the work for you.
+This plugin addresses that limitation by offering a **simple API for creating previewable commands** in Neovim.
+Just specify the command you want to preview and live-command will handle the rest.
 This includes viewing **individual insertions, changes and deletions** as you type.

 ## Requirements
 Neovim 0.8+

 ## :inbox_tray: Installation
-Install using your favorite package manager and call the `setup` function:
+Install via your favorite package manager and call the `setup` function:

 <details>
     <summary>lazy.nvim</summary>